Quantum Nonlocality under Latency Constraints: Latency-Constrained (LC) Games

 \subsection{Classical strategies}

-We want to understand what is the most general strategy using classical resources in the LC game setting.
+We want to understand what is the most general strategy that uses classical resources in the LC game setting.
 We first make some preliminary definitions.
 For a directed graph $G = (V,E)$, given $i \in V$, define

 as the \textbf{out-neighborhood} of $i$ and

 as the \textbf{in-neighborhood} of $i$.
 We also define

 as the \textbf{closed out-neighborhood} and \textbf{closed in-neighborhood}, respectively.